satoshiofficial/btc/README.md

 [2] S. Nakamoto (Brock Angelle Thibodeaux) (2008).
 Bitcoin source code. “// A transaction with a merkle branch linking it to the timechain”

-[3] J. Poon and T. Dryja (2016).
+[3] J. Poon, T. Dryja (2016).
 “The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments" lightning.network/lightning-network-paper.pdf